lilblupig/fte-calc/README.md

 The approach was revised at this point to look at the requirements of each part of the calculator, provide the data needed in the simplest form and just get started on making the components work.
 As such, the source data file is initially full of simple arrays and objects and the functions that deal with them are large and quite repetetive.

 This does improve as the project proceeds, with the functions dealing with pensions in particular working from an object in the same format as the source spreadsheet, and navigating the object with much more confidence.

-Finally, the concept of unit testing was somewhat misunderstood.
-Every single change was tested across the whole application with both valid and invalid inputs to search for unexpected results and ensure behaviour was as expected in all cases.
-Every component has been tested quite comprehensively, but a recent conversation with regard to unit testing has exposed the error.

 There is much to improve in the code of this first release.